ucscXena/ucsc-xena-client/docs/overview.md

 state in-place will cause the view to be out of sync with the state.

-In practice this means that state should only be changed in an action handler, and the action handler 'changes' state by return a new state value.
+In practice this means that state should only be changed in an action handler, and the action handler 'changes' state by returning a new state value.

 To make it easy to create a state value, we use an immutability-helper library that looks a bit like clojure data methods.